woman-owned * single-owner small business * art inspired by nature

 I grew up in a suburb of Milwaukee (West Allis) and was never really connected to nature, other than going to the park or visiting state parks.
 I studied Biology in college, and even then, I went through life pretty much entirely disconnected from the natural world around me.

-I moved to the opposite corner of Wisconsin for my teaching career (I've clocked 10 years as a high school science teacher) in a small, rural community.
-It wasn't until about two years ago, my husband and I moved to a house on about three acres of land, that I finally started to connect to nature.
+In 2010, I moved to the opposite corner of Wisconsin for my high school science teaching career in a small, rural community.
+It wasn't until around 2018, when my husband and I moved to a house on about three acres of land, that I finally started to connect to nature.

 Our three acres of land provided something I didn't even know that my soul was craving.